MaharajTanim/Machine-Learning-Lab---2215151040/README.md

 # Machine-Learning-Lab-2215151040
 # 👕👟 Fashion Forward: Classifying Apparel with Deep Learning 🛍️✨

-Welcome to this repository!
 This project dives into the exciting world of **image classification** using **Convolutional Neural Networks (CNNs)**.
 Our mission?
 To accurately classify fashion items from the popular **Fashion MNIST dataset**.
 Whether you're a machine learning enthusiast or just curious about how AI "sees" clothes, you'll find a practical demonstration here of building and training a CNN to recognize different types of apparel.
 Get ready to explore the code and see a deep learning model in action! 🚀

 ## 1. Dataset